 - Group eats

-- Pay day splurges/when your boss treats
+- Pay day splurges/for days when your boss treats you

 1. Fatty Aunt Yong Tau Foo